 Chris "Coz" Costello, Senior Director of Marketing Research @ Kenshoo

-Note to readers: This is the second in a series of posts offering some guidance for marketers during this global health crisis.
+Note to readers: This is the first in a series of posts offering some guidance to marketers during this global health crisis.

 Advertising, rather famously, has been described as the right message in the right place at the right time.
 As the industry grapples with not even the “new normal”, but the ever-changing normal of life with the novel coronavirus, getting back to this basic maxim can help give guidance on what we can and should be doing to continue our efforts in the most effective, and most humane way possible.

 This guidance can, and will, vary by advertising channel.
 We are seeing behavior tack towards the core identities of the primary digital channels, so leaning into what each channel is best at is going to be critical to maintaining a successful program during this crisis.
 Kenshoo will be taking on each of the key channels that we support to give a closer look at how marketers can continue to operate effectively in this new and evolving context.

 First, let’s talk about Ecommerce.

 We’ve seen how online shopping has accelerated since this public health crisis started affecting consumers’ day-to-day lives.
 Early industry estimates point to Amazon, in particular, as capturing more of those new online purchases.
 With respect to the broad category of sponsored listing ads, even across online shopping destinations, these platforms are largely set up so that if you are relevant, and you have available inventory, your ads should be showing up.